DMachala-0/T500-CAD-files/README.md

 Collection of CAD files for T500 thinkpad

+Not tested